jeffersonrodrigues92/vehiclerouting/README.md

 Problema de roteamento de veículos, tendo como solução a menor rota entre o restaurantes e clientes.

-Segue as informações especificado pelo problema:
+Segue as informações especificado no problema:

 - You must consider that:
 - You have limitless drivers. -> but it is better to minimize the number of drivers.